baronet2/edm_reviews/README.md

 Maybe one day, if I find time to figure out how to use a good API for song metadata, I'll throw this stuff into a dataset and see what can be done with it.

+### Jul 8, 2022
+* Dillon Francis & Illenium (feat.
+EVAN GIIA) - Don't Let Me Let Go

+Pop-melodic trap fusion, nice drop but not show-stopping

+* Fox Stevenson - Enemy Brain

+Fast-paced indie rock vocals, drum-n-bass drop with unconventional elements

+* Goodboys - Jack Flip *

+Malaa-influenced bass house with future house bassy drop

+* Kygo & Dean Lewis - Lost Without You

+Atmospheric and nostalgic pop verses with slightly subdued and melodic drop

+* Loud Luxury – These Nights (feat.
+KIDDO)

+Nice buildup with lower-energy verse, decent bassy drop but nothing to write home about

+* Mike Williams - I said too much

+Classic Mike Williams track with big future bounce drop that doesn't quite blend with the rest of the song that well

+* Morgan Page – Somebody

+Distorted vocals over clap beat, interesting sounds at drop but song doesn't fit as one piece so well with sudden tempo changes

+* Wh0 - Show Me Your Love

+Piano house with deeper synth melody driving rhythm in the absence of vocal samples

+* Ummet Ozcan, Will Sparks – Apex *

+Mysterious with full and layered sounds, Ummet Ozcan's synths complement the driving techno bass

 ### Jul 1, 2022
 * Aspyer - Pegasus